 The Government Performance and Results Act (GPRA) requires Federal agencies to use performance measurement, particularly outcome measurement, to improve the performance of Federal programs.
 Further, the Office of Management and Budget has introduced the Program Assessment Rating Tool (PART), which they use to evaluate the performance of Federal programs.
 The PART places additional emphasis on assessing program performance through outcome measurement.

-Recent versions of the NSOAAP instrument can be found on ACL’s Aging, Independence, and Disability Program Data Portal .
+Recent versions of the NSOAAP instrument and survey results can be found on ACL's Aging, Independence, and Disability Program Data Portal .